ProfX66/POSHTools/README.md

 ## For Windows profile loading

-The file "Microsoft.PowerShell_profile.ps1" should go into "<UserProfile>\Documents\WindowsPowerShell" (create if missing).
+The file "Microsoft.PowerShell_profile.ps1" should go into "UserProfile\Documents\WindowsPowerShell" (create if missing).
 Change "$Private:repoPath" to where you cloned this Repo into and you are good to go.